keesschollaart81/AzureCostInsights.Marketplace/README.md

 ## Privacy, Telemetry & Credit Card data

 This extension will never send any of your cost data to any remote endpoint.

-So things like Azure Data (Subscription/Resource-Group/Tags), Cost data or identities/tokens never leave your Azure DevOps tenant!
+Sensitive Azure Data (like names of Subscription/Resource-Group/Tags), your Cost data or identities/tokens never leave your Azure DevOps tenant!

 **Only the during preview period:** your Azure DevOps username (email) is included in the telemetry data.
 If unexpected errors show up in the logs, you might be contacted on why/how that happened.
 Preview ends ±feb 2019.